Difficulty

 Once you’ve found the quantity of material you need to complete your project, adjust the amount for waste.
 This doesn’t mean that you are planning to waste the materials, but mistakes can happen.
 If you accidentally break tiles or spill paint and you have only the exact amount you needed, you may find yourself scrambling to replace your materials.
 Or worse, in the case of some materials, you may find yourself unable to get an exact color match with the first batch you ordered.

-Order 5 to 10 percent more of your materials than you have calculated.
+Order 5 to 10 percent more of your materials when figuring out how to calculate for square footage.
 This way, you're covered.

 Materials like tile can often be returned if they haven’t been opened or used, so that you can recover a little of your extra cost once the project is complete.
 However, you may find it helpful to store the extra materials, in case you need to replace tiles, patch carpet or touch up paint down the road.